-Students must complete a year of modern language study as part of the Core Curriculum but are able to advance their study or fulfill the requirement through an evaluation process.
-If a student is able to demonstrate a language skill comparable to two semesters of college coursework, the modern language requirement will be fulfilled.
+Students must complete a year of modern language study as part of the Core Curriculum but if a student demonstrates a language skill comparable beginning language I & II – the modern language requirement will be fulfilled.

-Suggestions for the French, German or Spanish Placement Test
+Suggestions for preparing for the French, German or Spanish Placement Test

 - Set up a Duolingo.com (free) account and practice for several days.